fallahn/svs/readme.md

     };

-    //ClientDisconnect - contains a single byte with a client ID.
+    //ClientDisconnect - contains a single byte with a
+    //client ID.
 All players on this client should be removed. byte clientID;